rust-lang/cargo/src/doc/src/reference/profiles.md

 as the profile in the [`target` directory].
 As in the example above, the output would go into the `target/release-lto` directory.

-NOTE: Custom profiles do not inherit overrides.
+NOTE: Custom profiles inherit package overrides as well.

 [`target` directory]: ../guide/build-cache.md